Skip to main content

 Important information

 Think carefully before securing debts against your home.
 Your home may be repossessed if you do not keep up repayments on your mortgage.
-Some commercial BTLs are not regulated by the FCA.
+Some buy-to-let mortgages are not regulated by the FCA.

 Michael Hawkins

 Independent mortgage Adviser based in Yeovil.
-Whole of market access ensures you get optimized mortgage solutions tailored to your unique financial journey.
+Whole-of-market access helps you compare optimised mortgage solutions tailored to your circumstances across Somerset, Dorset and Devon.

 YEOVIL FCA REGULATED WHOLE OF MARKET